-- 29. A provision for the payment of medical assistance of up to \$7,500 for the initial purchase of durable medical equipment consisting of manual and power wheelchair bases and related accessories for patients who reside in nursing facilities.
-Medical assistance pursuant to this subdivision shall also include up to \$7,500 for the replacement of durable medical equipment consisting of manual and power wheelchair bases and related accessories for patients who reside in nursing facilities when such replacement is (i) determined to be medically necessary or (ii) in accordance with regulations establishing service limits and replacement schedules for such durable medical equipment.
-Recipients shall not be required to pay any deductible, coinsurance, or copayment for medical assistance pursuant to this subdivision. - B. In preparing the plan, the Board shall:

-- 1. Work cooperatively with the State Board of Health to ensure that quality patient care is provided and that the health, safety, security, rights and welfare of patients are ensured. - 2.
+- 29. A provision for the payment of medical assistance to cover and reimburse complex rehabilitation technology (CRT) manual and power wheelchair bases and related accessories for qualified individuals who reside in nursing facilities.
+The definition of CRT items and accessories shall be consistent with the definition provided by the Centers for Medicare and Medicaid Services (CMS).
+This Medicaid coverage shall apply in both the fee-for-service and managed care programs.
+Coverage shall include initial purchase or the reimbursement for the replacement of CRT manual and power wheelchair bases and related accessories for qualified individuals who reside in nursing facilities when such replacement is (i) determined to be medically necessary and (ii) in accordance with regulations establishing service limits and replacement schedules for such durable medical equipment.
+Recipients shall not be required to pay any deductible, coinsurance, or copayment for medical assistance pursuant to this subdivision. - B. In preparing the plan, the Board shall: - 1.
+Work cooperatively with the State Board of Health to ensure that quality patient care is provided and that the health, safety, security, rights and welfare of patients are ensured. - 2.
 Initiate such cost containment or other measures as are set forth in the appropriation act. - 3.
 Make, adopt, promulgate and enforce such regulations as may be necessary to carry out the provisions of this chapter. - 4.
 Examine, before acting on a regulation to be published in the Virginia Register of Regulations pursuant to § 2.2-4007.05, the potential fiscal impact of such regulation on local boards of social services.
 For regulations with potential fiscal impact, the Board shall share copies of the fiscal impact analysis with local boards of social services prior to submission to the Registrar.
 The fiscal impact analysis shall include the projected costs/savings to the local boards of social services to implement or comply with such regulation and, where applicable, sources of potential funds to implement or comply with such regulation.